 1.)
 Done before parameter optimisation loop: Frontend, transmitting Exprs and Variables (improved runtime) 2.)
 All expressions to execute are transpiled first (before they were transpiled for every execution, even in parameter optimisation scenarios).
-Compilation is still done every time, because too little RAM was available (compilation takes the most time, so this is only a minor boost).
-Also tried blocksize of 121.
-However, kernel itself is very fast anyway, so this didn't make a difference (further proof that the CPU is the bottleneck here)
+Compilation is done every time in benchmark 1, because too little RAM was available (compilation takes the most time, so this is only a minor boost).
+3.) benchmark3 std noticeably improved with blocksize 160 (around 70% better)